 “I fear...” is not a list of phobias, like being frighted of spiders or heights.
 No, this is more personal.
 For example, to fear your future, to fear responsibilities, to fear being ridiculed, and so on.

-Please read through these lists to get familiar with them.
+Please take a look at the Feelings lists to get familiar with them.
 You could even pretend you’re doing a session on a subject to see which words resonate with your body.

 Please go to the session page and do that now.